-For each shareholder, you will need their name, full address details, class of share, and number of shares they will own.
+For each shareholder, you will need their name, full address details, class of share, and the number of shares they will own.
 In addition, you will need to provide three pieces of personal information (in lieu of a signature).
-These include: Birth town, last 3 digits of telephone number, National Insurance Number or Passport number, mother’s maiden name, eye colour, or father’s first name.
+These include birth town, last 3 digits of telephone number, National Insurance Number or Passport number, mother’s maiden name, eye colour, or father’s first name.

 6. PSC Register